bulentozel/omterms/README.md

 Nevertheless, the outputs of this module such as normalized term frequencies or the specificity scores associated to them with respect to a reference background corpus can be used as input to other matrix decomposition techniques.

-For a general introduction on keyword and keyphrase extraction see the readme file.

 ----------